The Green (band): Brand New Eyes (2021)

 The Green recorded their sixth studio album, Brand New Eyes, which was released on November 5, 2021.
 It features art by Hawaiian artist Kamea Hadar.
 Special guests include Alborosie, Gyptian, J Boog, and Keznamdi.

 The Green describes Brand New Eyes as "an ode to our commitment to both our love of music and family."
 Their influence for naming the album: "After six albums and 12-plus years together as a band, much has changed but nothing as impactful as our growing ohana and us being able to see life through a new lens; the eyes of our children and loved ones."

-On November 19, 2021, The Green released Live at Humphrey's, their first live album.
-It's also being "considered" for a Grammy Award nomination for "Best Reggae Album" for the 65nd Grammy Awards in 2023.

 In December 2021, The Green was nominated for the fans-choice "2021 Album of the Year" award by Surf Roots TV & Radio for their album Brand New Eyes.
 Voting was determined by Facebook, Instagram and Twitter users.
 This was the band's first time being nominated with the reggae rock streaming TV channel on Amazon Fire TV, Apple TV, and Roku.

+On September 1, 2023, The Green released their third EP titled, Summertime, featuring three tracks.